I use eye cream sometimes.

 Mostly when a new exciting one is sent to me, or I have a facial and the therapist says things like, “Are you using eye cream?
 You should be using eye cream.
 Jesus, Zoe, why won’t you use an eye cream?
 Why do you insist on denying me this one thing?
 Etc.”

 Look.
-Generally my thinking is that if you have a pretty normal eye area (not too dark, puffy or creased) and if you’re using a good serum and good facial moisturiser, and neither irritate your eyes, then they will do the trick nicely, hydrating and protecting, and doing all the things the serum/cream does on the rest of your face.
+Generally my thinking is that if you have a pretty normal eye area (not too dark, puffy or creased) and if you’re using a good serum and good facial moisturiser and SPF, and neither irritate your eyes, then they will do the trick, hydrating and protecting, and doing all the things the serum/cream does on the rest of your face.
 (Just don’t take them up any closer than about 1cm under your eye.)

 Dark circles